mdietrichstein/advanced-ir-search_engine/README.md

 A document search engine written from scratch in Python.
 Based on concepts from Stanford's [Introduction to Information Retrieval Book](https://nlp.stanford.edu/IR-book/).

+Uses the TREC8Adhoc part of the [TIPSTER collection](https://catalog.ldc.upenn.edu/LDC93T3A) for index building and evaluation.
+You'll have to obtain `TREC8Adhoc.tar.bz2` from this collection to reproduce the results reported in [the report](https://github.com/mdietrichstein/advanced-ir-search_engine/blob/master/REPORT.md).

 Features:
 * Inverted index construction methods: Simple, Single-pass in-memory indexing (SPIMI )and Map Reduce
-* Document similarity metrics: TF-IDF, BM25, BM25VS and TF-IDF Cosine Distance
+* Document similarity metrics: TF-IDF, BM25, BM25VA and TF-IDF Cosine Distance
+* Performance evaluation on TREC and result reporting in [qrel format](https://trec.nist.gov/data/qrels_eng/).

 ### Prerequisites